-When referring to a programming language, syntax is a set of rules for grammar and spelling.
+When referring to a programming language, the syntax is a set of rules for grammar and spelling.
 In other words, it means using character structures that a computer can interpret.
-For example, if a user tries to execute a command without proper syntax, it generates syntax error, usually causing the program to fail.
+For example, if a user tries to execute a command without proper syntax, it generates a syntax error, usually causing the program to fail.